Arduino Nano Hall Magnetic Sensor

 Connect the Arduino Nano to your computer using a USB cable.

-Open the Arduino IDE and paste the provided code.
+Open the Arduino IDE and paste the provided Hall sensor code.

 Select the appropriate board (Arduino Nano) and port from the Tools menu.